gnicol/GitSwarm/perforce_swarm/doc-ce/migrate_ci_to_ce/README.md

 Errno::EACCES: Permission denied @ rb_sysopen - config/secrets.yml
 ```

-This can happen if you are updating from versions prior to 7.13 straight to 8.0.
+This can happen if you are updating from versions prior to 7.13 straight to
-The fix for this is to update to Omnibus 7.14 first and then update it to 8.0.
+8.0.
+The fix for this is to update to $GitSwarm$ 2015.3 first and then
+update to 2015.4.

 #### Permission denied when accessing /var/opt/gitswarm/gitlab-ci/builds